All About Centurions Worldwide

-Usually there is only one Centurion qualifying race held each year in each country and some walks are held in conjunction with a 24 hour running race - but there should always be someone on hand to judge the racewalkers.
+Usually there is only one Centurion qualifying race held each year in each country and some walks are held in conjunction with a 24 hour running race - but there should always be a qualified race walking judge throughout the entire 24 hour period to judge the racewalkers.
 If there are no race walking judges present, then any performance should not qualify as a Centurion performance, nor a race walking record.

 Many Centurions do like to take the opportunity to qualify as a Centurion in each country!

 To date (2019) Sandra Brown has managed to gain a Centurion number in all the Centurion overseas races.
 As the Malaysian race is no longer organised, Sandra's position is unassailable!

 The latest addition to the "family" is Africa which held their inaugural race in October 2016.